Infineon/IMR_REF_48V_2x1KW_ASFOC/README.md

 #### User LEDs indicator

 On the power stage board:
+- Red LED1 indicates the board receives 48V input voltage.
-- Red LED indicates the board is powered on.
+- Red LED3 (only in V1.1) indicates the board S2 switch is toggled ON to provide power to the control card.

 On the control card:
-- Green LED indicates the board is powered on.
+- Green LED indicates the board receives 3.3V input voltage.
 - Orange LED indicates the CAN communication with other subsystems is established.
 - Red LED indicates any faults detected by the board.